-The Hanging Gardens of Babylon is considered one of the seven ancient wonders of the world.
-It’s location is described as being about 50 miles south of Baghdad in present day Al Hillah, Babil, Iraq.
-It’s construction was an act of love by King Nebuchadnezzar II of Babylon, who ruled Babylon in 605 BC, to please his home sick wife, Amytis of Media.
-Amytis missed the beautiful scenery of her home; the mountainous, lush landscape of Persian.
-The Hanging Gardens was an engineering marvel, which was able to feed fresh water from the Euphrates River up an incline to this lush oasis surrounded by the parch desert.
+The Hanging Gardens of Babylon are considered one of the seven ancient wonders of the world.
+Its location is described as being about 50 miles south of Baghdad in present day Al Hillah, Babil, Iraq.
+Constructed by King Nebuchadnezzar II of Babylon, who ruled Babylon in 605 BC, the gardens were meant to please his home sick wife, Amytis of Media.
+Amytis missed the beautiful scenery of her home: the mountainous, lush landscape of Persia.
+The Hanging Gardens were an engineering marvel.
+It is still a mystery how fresh water flowed from the Euphrates River uphill to this lush oasis sitting in the middle of the dry desert.

 Specifications for the size of the Hanging Gardens differ among the sources.
 Herodotus claimed the outer walls of Babylon were 56 miles in length, 80 feet thick and 320 feet high.
-The Greek Historian, Diodorus, states the Garden was 100 feet (30 m) long by 100 ft wide and built up in tiers so that it resembled a theatre.
-Other historians come up with different, yet still very impressive dimensions to this Garden.
+Greek historian, Diodorus, states that the Garden was 100 feet (30 m) long by 100 feet wide.
+He also said the builders created the gardens in tiers like a theater.
+Other historians came up with different, yet still very impressive dimensions to this garden.

 How the Hanging Gardens of Babylon received the much needed water from the Euphrates is still in question.
-Some claim a form of the Archimedes Screw was used to push the water up to the foliage, while other researchers believe it was a chain attached to two wheels that used buckets to scoop up the water and transported uphill in a trolley like fashion.
-Since the Hanging Gardens elevated above the landscape, huge stone slabs were used to keep the soil from eroding away.
-These stones were a scarce item in Babylon, and mostly unheard of to the common citizen of the area.
-The name, “Hanging Gardens” may also be mistakenly applied, since it is an incorrect translation from Greek literature and most likely meant “overhanging”.
+Some scholars believe a form of the Archimedes Screw pushed the water up to the foliage.
+However, other researchers believe there was a chain attached to two wheels that hoisted buckets to scoop up the water.
+The system transported the water uphill in a trolley-like fashion.
+Since the Hanging Gardens displayed above the landscape, stone slabs kept the soil from eroding away.
+These stones were a scarce item in Babylon and mostly unheard of to the common citizen of the area.
+The name “Hanging Gardens” may also be incorrect, since it is a mistranslation from Greek literature.
+The most likely meaning is “overhanging”.

 Even the credit of who supposedly built the Gardens is in question.
-Most accounts give this credit to Nebuchadnezzar, but recent scholars propose that it was under the direction of Sennacherib, who reigned over Assyria from 705 BC to 681 BC.
+Most accounts give this credit to Nebuchadnezzar.
+Recent scholars, however, propose that it was under the direction of Sennacherib, who reigned over Assyria from 705 BC to 681 BC.